flozz/yoga-image-optimizer/README.rst

     * Italian
     * Occitan

+  * Settings were added:

+    * Theme selection / dark theme preference
+    * Number of threads used to optimize images

   * The "Stop" button now stops the running optimizations and not only the pending ones
   * Display a "Canceled" status on non-optimized image while the "Stop" button